Welcome to the Talent Hub

 Talent Management Conversation Tool

-This tool is based on the 9-box talent grid, a widely used approach to Talent Management, which we have adapted to suit our University context.
+The Talent Conversation Tool is based on the 9-box talent grid, a widely used approach to Talent Management, which we have adapted to suit our University context.
 The tool helps measure ‘performance’ and ‘behaviours’, as well as exploring people’s ambition and potential to progress.
 Coming soon in 2021.

 Personal Development and Performance Review (PDPR)